 With that in mind, you can use a cash-out refinance to build a college fund or boost a retirement fund.
 You can use it for building an investment portfolio.
 This can be flexible for your financial goals.

-Is a Cash-Out Refinance Right for You?
+Is A Cash-Out Refinance Right For You?

-Do You Have Enough Equity to Accomplish Your Goal?
+Do You Have Enough Equity To Accomplish Your Goal?